Fox682/Projects/Tictactoe.md

 15 * 9 = 135 bits total, that's better!
 ```

 I do like this, but I think I can do better.
+I may not be able to store a full board state all at once in less
+than 18 bits but... a snapshot of a board, doesn't tell me whos turn it is, who did what and when they did something dumb so that I could win.

 First, some rules.
 For Tic-Tac-Toe, cause those are the only ones I'm going to follow.

 #### Rules
-- First to Move is X then O
+- First to Move is X then O, always
 - Players keep playing until a Win or the board is filled, a Cats Game (Draw or Stalemate)
-  - We'll do the calculations for full games not including wins in the 3rd play etc.
+  - We'll do the calculations for full games not including wins in less than 9 moves.
-- 9 play maximum we're not counting a blank Tic-Tac-Toe board as anything to be stored
+- We're not counting a blank Tic-Tac-Toe board as anything to be stored
   - That would just compress into a 0, would make no sense.

-### First Innovation: Key Frame Thinking
+### First Innovation: Key Frame Thinking Pt.
+1

 If I was going to discover another solution I needed to think about this problem in a
 different way (Outside the box!).
 What if we were to store just the change in the state of the game